biologist79/ESPuino/README.md

 This toggles the current WiFi-status: if it's currently enabled, it will be disabled instantly and vice versa.
 Please note: this WiFi-status will remain until you change it again, which means, that ESPuino will remember this state after the next reboot.
 Having Wifi enabled is indicated in idle-mode (no playlist active) with four *white* slow rotating LEDs whereas disabled WiFi is represented by those ones coloured *green*.
 Bluetooth-mode is indicated by *blue* LEDs.

 ## Bluetooth
 ESPuino can be used as bluetooth-sink (a2dp).
 This mode can be enabled/disabled via a RFID-modification-card or by assigning action `CMD_TOGGLE_BLUETOOTH_MODE` to a button (or multi-button).
 Applying this will restart ESPuino immediately.
 Two modes are available which are toggled in between: "normal" and "bluetooth".
 Normal means: SD + WiFi are available whereas in mode "bluetooth" only bluetooth-support can be provided.
-If bluetooth is active, this is indicated by four slow rotating *blue* LEDs.
+Activated bluetooth is indicated by four slow rotating *blue* LEDs.
 Now you can stream to your ESPuino e.g. with your mobile device.
-Tested this with Android 8 and worked 100% flawless.
+Tested this with Android 8 and Mac OS: worked 100% flawless.
 Please note: due to memory-restrictions it's not possible to run Bluetooth in parallel with WiFi.

 ## Port-expander
 There might be situations where you run out of GPIOs.
 To address this, port-expander [PCA9555](https://www.nxp.com/docs/en/data-sheet/PCA9555.pdf) can be used to extend number of input-channels (output-mode is only supported in special cases).
 This port-expander provides 2 ports with 8 channels each - so 16 channels in total.
 To activate PCA9555 you need to enable `PORT_EXPANDER_ENABLE`.
 Like GPIOs in your develboard-specific settings-file, you can assign numbers.
 Range is 100->115 where 100: port 0 channel 0 -> 107: port 0 channel 7; 108: port 1 channel 0 -> 115: port 1 channel 7.
 Via `expanderI2cAddress` port-expander's I2C-address can be changed.
 It's `0x20` if all A0, A1, A2 are wired to GND.<br />